 "A one-star increase in a business’s Yelp rating boosts revenue by 5% to 9%, on average"

-It is going to happen - eventually.
-It's Murphys Law.
+It is going to happen – eventually.
+It’s Murphy’s Law.

-Many reputation threats are ongoing concerns that don’t require immediate action.
-Reputation crises are different: They demand a rapid, forceful response that minimizes the potential damage to your online image.
-Having a number of content distribution points you already control, be they social media, being a contributor on anothers' blog, websites you own, etc. contributes to a solid plan of reputation "readiness".
+Having a number of content distribution points you already control, be they social media, being a contributor on another’s blog, websites you own, etc. contributes to a solid plan of reputation “readiness.”

 Examples of potential reputation crises include: